bergesinstitute/graf-method/book-5-unit-3.md

     Quisieran

+Hay una excepción:

+💂 There is one exception:

-Hay una excepción: *Dije ✒ Dijera*
+*Dije ✒ Dijera*

 # Homework